tankh99/timezonify-extension/README.md

 TODO:

-1. Complete the convert timezone form inside the popup
+1. Complete the convert timezone form inside the popup - Done
-2. Figure out a way to reuse the same code for both content_scripts and popups
+2. Figure out a way to reuse the same code for both content_scripts and popups - Done
 3. Separate the current options from the popup page and put it inside a separate options page (hint: define "options_ui" inside manifest.json).
 4. Add country name fields to major timezones
 5. Update to manifest v3

 # Version History:

+v4.0 Feature Rework:
+- There is now a timezonify button instead of popovers appearing over text.
+This button automatically converts all matched time text into the local timezone.
+I made the change as this is much closer to what I envisioned this extension to be.
+- Added a form inside the browser popup that allows users to convert timezones manually.
+This popup has ethereal persistence for the form values inside the popup.
+This means that the values that the user types into the time-input and timezone-select, and even the result from converting will be retained throughout popup closes and will only reset on page refresh
+- Added browser-polyfill.js and thus, the chrome branch is now deprecated!
+- Added utils.js, allowing the reusability of code

 v3.0: Feature: Added auto-highlighting, which can auto-highlight valid timing text.
 This will help make selections much easier.
 Also added toggle for auto-highlighting